Sh-bharat/Denial-of-service_Attack/README.md

 - **Caution**: Deauthentication attacks can be illegal if performed without proper authorization.
 Ensure you have permission before conducting such tests.
 - Use responsibly and in controlled environments.
 - Be mindful of the laws and regulations related to wireless network security in your area.

----

-Remember, this README is for educational purposes only, and performing such attacks without proper authorization could be illegal.
-Always ensure you have the necessary permissions and use this knowledge responsibly.